Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     The easiest way to monitor the state of your launched FireWorks and workflows is through the GUI, which can be viewed with `lpad webgui`.
 To get the status of running fireworks from the command line, you can run `lpad get_fws -s RUNNING`.
 Other statuses can also be provided as well as individual FireWorks IDs.

     To rerun a specific FireWork, one can use the `rerun_fws` command like so: `lpad rerun_fws -i <FWID>` where `<FWID>` is the FireWork ID.
 Similarly, one can rerun all fizzled jobs via `lpad rerun_fws -s FIZZLED`.
 More complicated Mongo-style queries can also be carried out.
 Cancelling a workflow can be done with `lpad delete_wflows -i <FWID>`.
 Refer to the `lpad -h` help menu for more details.

-    **Continuous Job Submission**
+    **Setting Where Jobs are Dispatched**

+    The `my_qadapter.yaml` file you made in the [installation instructions](../../install/install.md) specifies how FireWorks will submit jobs added to your launch pad.
+Additional details can be found in the [Jobflow Documentation](https://materialsproject.github.io/jobflow/tutorials/8-fireworks.html#setting-where-jobs-are-dispatched) for how to dynamically set where and how Jobflow `Job` and `Flow` objects can be dispatched.

+    ???
+Tip "Continuous Job Submission""

         To ensure that jobs are continually submitted to the queue, you can use `tmux` to preserve the job submission process even when the SSH session is terminated.
 For example, running `tmux new -s launcher` will create a new `tmux` session named `launcher`.
 To exit the `tmux` session while still preserving any running jobs on the login node, press `ctrl+b` followed by `d`.
 To re-enter the tmux session, run `tmux attach -t launcher`.
 Additional `tmux` commands can be found on the [tmux cheatsheet](https://tmuxcheatsheet.com/).

-    **Setting Where Jobs are Dispatched**

-    The `my_qadapter.yaml` file you made in the [installation instructions](../../install/install.md) specifies how FireWorks will submit jobs added to your launch pad.
-Additional details can be found in the [Jobflow Documentation](https://materialsproject.github.io/jobflow/tutorials/8-fireworks.html#setting-where-jobs-are-dispatched) for how to dynamically set where and how Jobflow `Job` and `Flow` objects can be dispatched.

 ### Concurrent MPI Jobs